 - Cycles 1-3 Do not use first phase at all till you know your cycle better and can identify mucus accurately.
-Use the Post Ovulation Phase only. - Cycles 4-6 Use the rule: Shortest cycle 21 days, or the first five days of cycle (which include the period) whichever comes earlier.
-Checks must be made that there is no mucus present and, when the period stops, that the days are DRY with no mucus.
+Use the Post Ovulation Phase only. - Cycles 4-6 Provided none of the previous three cycles was less than 26 days, the first five days of cycle, which include the period, are infertile (provided they are DRY with no mucus).

+If any cycle was less than 26 days, use the next rule immediately: Shortest cycle -21 days, which will reduce the infertile time to less than five days.
 In very rare cases, women with very short cycles have conceived from intercourse on Day 5.

-Cycles 7-12 Use the Rule: Shortest cycle minus 21 = last infertile day, if still dry.
+Cycles 7-12 Use the stricter Rule: Shortest cycle minus 21 = last infertile day, if still dry.